We had a LOT of entries for our win-a-Cadac-stove competition – with some inspirational ideas for camp cooking among them. And now we have a winner!

 - Paul Salmon – “We mainly camp in arid conditions, so are ultra careful about lighting fires.
 The Cadac is a versatile platform to cook on with minimal fire risk.”

-We’ll be running another competition very soon, so keep reading and, if you haven’t already, join us for free and get our updates (and competition details) in a flash!
+We run competitions every month or so, so keep reading and, if you haven’t already, follow us on Facebook and get our updates (and competition details) in a flash!

 “I’m a single mum of two grown kids, who’ve both now left home, “ says Joanne McGee.
 “We lost their dad just over six years ago.
 But even through difficulties, I’ve managed to maintain a normal life for them.

 “We had always gone camping, even when they were babies.
 I bought a VW Transporter and had it converted, and with the help of my son, we recently bought a bell tent.
 I even organised a charity camp event last month.”